crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/What-Are-AI-Art-Models.md

 But we can kick this back further:
    * When AI is taught to do a job, what do we owe to the people who are losing work to that AI?

-I, and many othre people, have strong opinions about these issues, but this isn't a post about the law or the ethics of applying AI to existing industries.
+I, and many other people, have strong opinions about these issues, but this isn't a post about the law or the ethics of applying AI to existing industries.

 Expect a *lot* of lawsuits and new legislation in this space for the rest